stephenplusplus/gcloud-common/contributing/readme.md

 1. Edit or add tests.
 All contributions must include tests that ensure the contributed code behaves as expected.
 (You did this in the previous step?
 Congrats, you just scored the TDD badge.)

 1. Check your coding style.
-Please follow the established coding style in the library.
-See [CONTRIBUTING.md](/CONTRIBUTING.md) for specifics.
+Please follow the style guide for the library.

 1. Run the tests again.